Articles

 Let’s get one thing straight—emails belonging to a catch-all server are unverifiable—there is no way to know if they are valid or invalid.
 No tool on the market can do this because they can’t use SMTP to check out what’s happening in the inbox.

-However, you can run your email list through an email validation tool, like MailerCheck, to check which emails belong to a catch-all domain, and then build a strategy for managing these email addresses
+However, you can run your email list through an email validation tool, like MailerCheck, to check which emails belong to a catch-all domain.
+You can then test which of these addresses engage with your campaigns and which ignore them.

 Step 1: Check your email list health